sigrunnu/programvareutviklingV2020/README.md

 1. Follow the steps listed in [Set up a development environment](#setting-up-a-development-environment) section to get the project working on your machine
 2. Create a branch
 3. Make some changes 👨‍💻
-4. Submit a pull request with a comprehensive list of changes made 📝
+4. Submit a merge request with a comprehensive list of changes made 📝

 We will review your changes and hopefully they will take a part of the project